-December 5, 2016
+December 15, 2017

-Mary E. Dalton State Medicaid Director Montana Department of Public Health and Human Services P.O.
+Marie Matthews State Medicaid Director Montana Department of Public Health and Human Services P.O.
 Box 4210 Helena, MT 59604-4210

-Dear Ms. Dalton:
+Dear Ms. Matthews:

-This letter is to inform you that the Centers for Medicare & Medicaid Services (CMS) has approved your amendment request to Montana's Medicaid section 1115 demonstration, entitled "Montana Section 1115 Waiver for Additional Services and Populations" (Project number 11-W-00181-8) under authority of section 1115(a) of the Social Security Act (the Act).
+I am pleased to inform you that the Centers for Medicare & Medicaid Services (CMS) has approved your extension request for Montana's Medicaid section 1115 demonstration, entitled "Montana Section 1115 Waiver for Additional Services and Populations" (Project number 11-W-00181/8) under authority of section 1115(a) of the Social Security Act (the Act), and is effective from January 1, 2018 through December 31, 2022.
+The demonstration is approved with minimal changes.
+CMS did not receive any public comments on this extension request.